wojtekk/vagrant-4web-php-nodejs/README.md

-# Vagrant-4web-php-node
+# Vagrant-4web-php-nodejs

-Vagrant for web developer with PHP and NodeJS.
+Vagrant for web developers with PHP and NodeJS.

 ## Requirements